Created by Pat Mussili, Joe Gill and Dick Giordano

 But those first six issues?
 Yowsah!

-- “I recently got out my collection of Sarge Steel comics to refresh my memory, and found out that the series wasn’t that bad, but, if you like P.I. stories, ultimately disappointing.
-The problem was it got started in the mid-60s, during the 007 craze P.I.s were passé so, in each and every issue, Sarge got involved in an espionage plot instead of a more typical P.I. plot.
+- “I recently got out my collection of Sarge Steel comics to refresh my memory, and found out that the series wasn’t that bad but, if you like P.I. stories, ultimately disappointing.
+The problem was it got started in the mid-60s, during the 007 craze when P.I.s were considered passé so, in each and every issue, Sarge got involved in an espionage plot instead of a more typical P.I. plot.
 By the last two issues, they weren’t even pretending to be a P.I. book anymore.
 The title changed from Sarge Steel-Private Detective to Sarge Steel-Special Agent to just Secret Agent, and Sarge’s detective business became a just cover for his activities as a U.S. intelligence agent.
 I’m assuming that identifying Sarge as a private detective was not a great seller, and when changing him to special agent didn’t translate into bigger sales, they just dropped Sarge’s name from the title of the book altogether in the hopes that a generic title like “Secret Agent” might generate higher circulation figures than a title identified with a particular character.
 It didn’t work, because the book survived under the Secret Agent title for only two more issues.
-Somebody at Charlton must’ve really liked the Sarge Steel character, though, (creator Dick Giardino?) because he survived as a back-up feature in other Charlton titles like Judomaster after his own book tanked.
+Somebody at Charlton must’ve really liked the Sarge Steel character, though, (creator Dick Giordano?) because he survived as a back-up feature in other Charlton titles like Judomaster after his own book tanked.

 Not that I mind spy stories.
 Donald Hamilton and Adam Hall are among my favorite writers.
 Nor do I mind P.I.s getting involved in spy plots.
 Two of my favorite Mike Hammer books (One Lonely Night and The Girl Hunters), one of my favorite Shell Scott‘s (Pattern for Panic), involve the heroes in espionage, and international op Chet Drum, due to the intercontinental nature of his cases, also had a tendency to get involved in cloak and dagger, as well.
 But none of them was a spy chacter masquerading as a P.I. character.
 Sarge Steel was, and in his most recent DC Comics incarantion, they don’t even bother with the masquerade.